elianyperez/PersonalWebsite/content/post/Blog_Post/index.md

 ---
-title: Facing a wolf in sheep's clothing
+title: Facing a wolf in sheep's clothing: How Younger and older adults differ in trust-related decision-making and learning
 subtitle:

 # Summary for listings and search engines